AGM-114 Hellfire

-The AGM-114 Hellfire is an air-to-ground missile (AGM) first developed for anti-armor use, later developed for precision drone strikes against other target types, especially high-value targets.
-It was originally developed under the name Heliborne laser, fire-and-forget missile, which led to the colloquial name "Hellfire" ultimately becoming the missile's formal name.
+The AGM-114 Hellfire is an American missile developed for anti-armor use, later developed for precision drone strikes against other target types, especially high-value targets.
+It was originally developed under the name "Heliborne laser, fire-and-forget missile", which led to the colloquial name "Hellfire" ultimately becoming the missile's formal name.
 It has a multi-mission, multi-target precision-strike ability and can be launched from multiple air, sea, and ground platforms, including the MQ-1 Predator and MQ-9 Reaper.
-The Hellfire missile is the primary 100 lb class air-to-ground precision weapon for the armed forces of the United States and many other nations.
+The Hellfire missile is the primary 100 lb class air-to-ground precision weapon for the armed forces of the United States and many other countries.
 It has also been fielded on surface platforms in the surface-to-surface and surface-to-air roles.